Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Introduction

 \begin{maintheorem} Let $X$ be an $\tilde{A}_2$-building, and let $\Gamma$ be an undistorted lattice on $X$.
 Then $\Gamma$ has strong property (T) with respect to every admissible Banach space.
 The class of admissible Banach spaces contains $L^p$ spaces and more generally subspaces of quotients of non-commutative $L^p$ spaces ($1 < p < \infty)$. \end{maintheorem}

 Recall that if $\LocalField$ is a non-Archimedean local field then $\SL_{n+1}(\LocalField)$ acts on a Bruhat--Tits $\tilde{A}_n$-building \cite{MR327923,MR756316}.
 Conversely every $\tilde{A}_n$-building with $n \ge 3$ arises this way (possibly with $\LocalField$ non-commutative) \cite{MR546588,MR2468338}.
-However, there are infinitely many $\tilde{A}_2$-buildings that are not Bruhat--Tits and that admit lattices (called \emph{$\tilde{A}_2$-lattices}) \cite[Section~10]{MR3904159}, \cite[Corollary~E]{MR3928791}.
+However, there are infinitely many isomorphism classes of $\tilde{A}_2$-buildings that are not Bruhat--Tits and that admit lattices (called \emph{$\tilde{A}_2$-lattices}) \cite[Section~10]{MR3904159}, \cite[Corollary~E]{MR3928791}.
 While arithmetic lattices in $\SL_n(\LocalField)$ are undistorted \cite{MR1828742}, we need to assume undistortedness in our result.
 Note, however, that all known non-arithmetic $\tilde{A}_2$-lattices are cocompact and therefore undistorted.

-Note also that any linear representation of a non-arithmetic, cocompact $\tilde{A}_2$-lattice has finite image \cite{MR3904159}.
+These non-arithmetic $\tilde A_2$ lattices, while being geometrically analogous to lattices in $\SL_3(\LocalField)$, exhibit some algebraic properties which are quite different from them, and in fact, from any linear group.
+For example, it has been proven that any linear representation of a non-arithmetic, cocompact $\tilde{A}_2$-lattice has finite image \cite{MR3904159}.
+It is moreover conjectured that these groups are virtually simple.

 The class of admissible Banach spaces is introduced in Section~\ref{sec:good_banach_spaces} and formally depends on the building.
 In particular, the complete statement about which Banach spaces we show to be admissible is Theorem~\ref{thm:Banach_spaces_with_exponential_decay}.
-We conjecture a Banach space is admissible if and only if it has nontrivial type, as it is the case for Bruhat-Tits buildings.
+We conjecture a Banach space is admissible if and only if it has nontrivial type (Conjecture~\ref{conj:nontrivial_type}), as it is the case for Bruhat-Tits buildings.

 Strong property (T) immediately translates in terms of fixed points for affine actions \cite[Proposition 5.6]{MR2574023}: